kottz/cgex/README.md

   kottz/cgex:latest
 ```

-If you want to skip the compression or upscaling step when running cgex with the docker container you can add these environment variables.
+If you want to add compression or skip upscaling step when running cgex with the docker container you can add these environment variables.
 ```bash
 docker run --rm \
   -v ./disc_contents:/input \